jeffdaily/parasail/README.md

 PARASAIL_PREFIX=$PREFIX python setup.py build
 ```

 This will correctly setup the necessary CPPFLAGS, LDFLAGS, and LIBS variables during the build.
-Becuase the parasail.h header uses C99 keywords, e.g., restrict, the setup.py process will test your C compiler for the correct use of restrict, automatically.
+Because the parasail.h header uses C99 keywords, e.g., restrict, the setup.py process will test your C compiler for the correct use of restrict, automatically.

 The Python interface only includes bindings for the dispatching functions, not the low-level instruction set-specific function calls.
 The Python interface also includes wrappers for the various PAM and BLOSUM matrices included in the distribution.